 An Empty House in Winnipeg

-My name is Anisa: a member of a family of three that no longer exists.
-I used to run in that courtyard.
-In the evenings, my parents would take my hand and we’d go to the park to see the brown dog.
-I love animals and have kept pets since my early years.
+I am Anisa, a member of a family of three that is no more.
+I was running in that yard.
+In the evenings, I would hold mom and dad’s hands and take them to the park to wait and see the brown dog again.
+I am very fond of pets and had kept pets since I was a younger child.

-I play the guitar.
-I speak Persian, French and English.
-When my cousin cries in Vancouver, I play the guitar for him on WhatsApp and sing.
-I am careful not to let my hair cover my eyes.
+I play guitar.
+I speak Persian, French, and English.
+When my cousin, who is in Vancouver, starts to cry, I connect on WhatsApp and play guitar and sing for him.
+I am careful not to let my hair fall in front of my eyes.

-My daddy makes tall buildings too.
-He travels to cities, colder and farther away, but he never gets tired and is always smiling.
-I ask him if things are scary from up there.
-He laughs and says, “The brown dog will be there today, Anisa.
-Want to go to the park?
-Don’t you want to be a vet?”
-And so the three of us go to the park.
-But we come back because the brown dog who is going to make me a vet is not there that day.
-I miss home.
-I want to go through my parents’ wedding photo album and ask, “Why am I not in the picture?”
+Dad builds tall buildings and travels to colder and more distant cities, but he does not get tired and still maintains his smile.
+I ask Dad: “isn’t the ground scary from the top of the tall buildings?”
+Dad laughs and says: “The brown dog is coming today, Anisa.
+Shall we go to the park?
+Don’t you want to be a veterinarian”?
+Then the three of us go to the park.
+And since the brown dog doesn’t show up that day to make a veterinarian out of me, we go back home.
+I miss home, and I like to flip through Mom and Dad’s wedding album and ask, “Mom, why am I not in the photos”?

 No sound file available.